Best Networking Apps for Events in 2025

 Lunchclub | Professional 1:1s | No | Persistent | Scheduled | Standard | Partial

-Context-awareness: Does the app leverage the shared physical context of the event, or is it just a city-wide browsing tool that happens to be open?
+Context awareness: does the app use the shared physical context of the event, or is it just a city-wide browsing tool that happens to be open?

 FirstMove is the only app in this list that scores well on all five for consumer social events.

-One meaningful trend in 2025 is growing interest in ephemeral, consent-based social tools.
-The dominant social media model — accumulating followers, building a persistent profile, creating a permanent digital record of your social activity — feels increasingly uncomfortable to many people.
+One meaningful shift in 2025 is growing interest in ephemeral, consent-based social tools.
+The dominant social media model — accumulating followers, building a persistent profile, creating a permanent digital record of your social activity — feels increasingly uncomfortable to a lot of people.

-FirstMove's ephemeral profile model is aligned with this preference.
+FirstMove's ephemeral profile model is aligned with this.
 It's not just a privacy feature — it's a different philosophy about what digital social tools should be.

 FirstMove was built with this context in mind.
 It's UK-focused in its design and market approach, while being globally available.